Jed Ward: Bristol Rovers

 On 25 July 2023, Ward signed for National League club Wealdstone on a season-long loan deal.
 He was recalled by his parent club on 14 November 2023, featuring that night in an EFL Trophy tie with Newport County.

 On 27 January 2024, Ward made his home league debut for the club in a 3–1 victory over Oxford United, impressing with a man-of-the-match performance.
 Having firmly established himself as first-choice goalkeeper, he signed a new four-year contract on 28 March 2024.
 At the club's end of season awards ceremony, Ward was awarded the Young Player of the Year award.

 Following the loan signing of Josh Griffiths, Bristol Rovers' manager Matt Taylor revealed that the long-term plan was for Ward to be loaned out to continue his development.
 On 31 July 2024, he joined National League side Forest Green Rovers on a season-long loan deal.
 Ward was recalled on 3 February 2025 following Griffiths' recall by West Bromwich Albion.

 On 1 August 2025, Ward joined National League club Yeovil Town on a season-long loan.
+Following an impressive season with the club, he was named Player of the Season at the end of season awards.

+Following the conclusion of the 2025–26 season, Ward was named as one of seven players made available to depart Bristol Rovers, either permanently or on loan.

+Walsall

+On 10 July 2026, Ward signed for fellow League Two club Walsall on a three-year deal for an undisclosed fee.

 International career

 On 21 May 2021, the day after he turned 18, Ward was called up to the England U19 training camp, to be held at St George's Park.

 In March 2024, Ward received a first call-up for the England U20 squad.
-On 7 June 2024, Ward made his U20 debut during a 2-1 win over Sweden at Stadion ŠRC Sesvete.
+On 7 June 2024, Ward made his U20 debut during a 2–1 win over Sweden at Stadion ŠRC Sesvete.